Foxi352/homebridge-smarthomeng/README.md

-#Attention: This software is not ready for production use, consider it being in alpha state !!!
+#Attention: This software is in alpha state !!!

 #homebridge-smarthomeng
 Homebridge plugin for SmartHomeNG